Let's Get Glowing

 A general rule-of-thumb when it comes to eating mindfully is to avoid anything that comes in a box, anything that has unpronounceable ingredients, and anything that comes in an unnatural form (white bread versus whole grain bread is one example).
 Keep it simple!

 Did you ever wonder why you can eat 20 chicken nuggets, a large milkshake, and two double cheeseburgers and still want more?
 Or, you momentarily fill up, but you're hungry (maybe even hangry) again 20 minutes later?
 Well.. it's because it's not food.
 When you eat foods that are fake, processed, loaded with GMOs and MSG, and full of sugar, your body doesn't process them as food!
 It simply brushes them aside, stores them as fat, and sends a signal to your brain that you are still hungry because your body recognizes them as "foreign substances."

 I know you don't want to hear this, but your alcohol habit is reaping havoc on your skin!
 Alcohol dehydrates the skin, inflames facial tissue, causes redness, destroys collagen, damages the liver, and is toxic to the cells that detoxify our body.
 Not only that, but if you are drinking cocktails or mixed drinks you are also consuming massive amounts of sugar!
-I used to love Moscow Mules, and then I found out that each one has about 55g of sugar!
+I used to love Moscow Mules, and then I found out that each one has about 55g of sugar (and it's not like I was just drinking one)!
 No thank-you.